 The use of a strong password is required at FNU.
 All new users are issued a strong password during the new account creation process.
-If you decide to change your password, all passwords are required to be at least 8 characters long, containing at least 1 uppercase, 1 number, and we recommend the use of at least 1 special character.
+If you decide to change your password, all passwords are required to be at least 8 characters long, containing at least 1 uppercase, 1 number, and use of at least 1 special character.